leesehyeok/sehyeoklee.github.io/README.md

-# Quarto Template for the Tutorial
+# Quarto Template for the Tutoriaㅇㄻㄹㅇl

 This repository contains the template for the website tutorial at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.